kaunda-a/nyx-automation/README.md

 - No external certificate stores need to be modified

 ### Installing the Application
-1. Clone the repository (includes the browser zip file)
+1. Clone the repository
 2. Run the installer
-3. The application will automatically extract the browser during first run
+3. The application will automatically download and extract the browser during first run if it's not already present

 **Note**: The application will NOT function without the fingerprint browser.
+The browser will be automatically downloaded from GitHub if not found locally.

 ## Project Structure
 - `client/` - React frontend application
 - `server/` - Node.js backend server
-- `fingerprint_browser_v1.0.7z` - Browser archive (included in repository)
+- `fingerprint_browser_v1.0.7z` - Browser archive (automatically downloaded from GitHub if not present)

 ## Development